 CBS Television Stations implemented the News Apprenticeship Program in 2005.
 The purpose of the Program is to develop strong newsroom leadership skills for those interested in behind the scenes editorial opportunities, as well as to attract a diverse pool of talented individuals who will contribute to our story selection and execution.
-In 2017, we are excited that CBS 2 / WLNY-TV will be participating in the News Apprentice Program.
+In 2018, we are excited that CBS 2 / WLNY-TV will be participating in the News Apprenticeship Program.

 The Program will expose candidates to the various disciplines of broadcast journalism, from the assignment desk to newscast writing and producing, promotion writing and news editing to special projects.
 Apprentices will be working side by side with News Department professionals, learning their craft and gaining valuable experience and knowledge.
 This is truly a unique opportunity for a recent college graduate who has a serious interest in pursuing a career in TV News.
-We are seeking individuals who are looking to work "behind the scenes" with an ultimate goal to be part of a Newsroom management team.
+We are seeking individuals who are looking to work "behind the camera" with an ultimate goal to be part of a Newsroom management team.